forbes-group/super_hydro/README.md

 Super_Hydro
 ===========

 Superfluid hydrodynamics explorer.

 This project provides a client-server interface for exploring superfluid dynamics.
 Communication can take place over the network (using ZMQ) allowing a local client to connect with a computation server running on a high-performance computer with GPU acceleration.
 (The server can also be run locally.)

 Installation
 ------------
 Currently both the server and preferred clients require python.
-The recommended installation path is through [conda](https://conda.io/en/latest/) environments:
+The recommended installation path is with [conda](https://conda.io/en/latest/) environments:

 1. Download and install one of the following: